tgunr/mcpm.sh/README.md

 MCPM is an open source CLI tool for managing MCP servers.
 It provides a simplified global configuration approach where you install servers once and organize them with profiles, then integrate them into any MCP client.
 Features include server discovery through a central registry, direct execution, sharing capabilities, and client integration tools.

+Demo is showing outdated v1 commands, new demo is baking ...
 ![Demo of MCPM in action](.github/readme/demo.gif)

 ## 🤝 Community Contributions